-European firebugs (Pyrrhocoris apterus) first appeared in Salt Lake City in approximately 2008, the first documented sightingof this insect in the Western Hemisphere!
+European firebugs (Pyrrhocoris apterus) first appeared in Salt Lake City in approximately 2008, the first documented sighting of this insect in the Western Hemisphere!
 Though a population is getting established in Toronto and scattered individuals have been observed in Idaho, Utah's firebug population remains the largest outside their orginal range.
-Help NHMU track the dispersal of this new arrival.
+Help NHMU track the dispersal of this new arrival in Utah.

 Here's what you need to know:

 1. How to identify a firebug